Powerlearnproject/se-day1-assignment-VictorOnyango/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+Waterfall methodology has sequential approach with distinct phases such as requirement, design and implementation while while agile methodology has iterative and incremental approach focused on flexibility collaboration and responding to change.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

+software developer - writing code and implementing software solution Quality Assurance Engineer - ensure software quality by designing and executing test plan Project manager - oversee the planning, execution, delivery of software project

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
 IDEs - They help in writing code,debugging and testing code e.g visual studio